bapti/funicular/README.md

 ##### Architecture patterns

 As must as is possible I'll try to write code in a pure functional way.
 This really helps push side effects to the edges and adopting the plugin style of the hexagonal architecture should make it easier to swap in and out different components.
 An example might be the http server say express instead of hapi.

+##### Experimentation

+Experimentation is so important in the modern public facing applications that I feel this should be tackled as a first class feature.
+Facebook have done some nice work on this with a framework called [planout](https://facebook.github.io/planout/).
+I intend to implement this as a standard shipping feature of the framework.

 ##### Testing